nicksstapleton/blog/_pages/about.md

 I have a Master of Divinity (MDiv) from Trinity Evangelical Divinity School.

 I am passionate about the Bible, theology, discipleship, and good gifts in life like black coffee, learning, friendship, reading, and Graeter's black raspberry chip ice cream.
-Chances are, if you like those things, we will become fast friends.

 ✉️ [Contact Me](https://www.nickstapleton.me/contact/)